caspercommunityio/node-red-contrib-casper/README.md

 ```
 ## How to create your first flow

+* If you are not familiar with node-red, first read the doc. of how to create your firsts flows : https://nodered.org/docs/tutorials/first-flow and https://nodered.org/docs/tutorials/

-* You have to find a peer where you can connect.
+* You have to find a valid peer where you can connect.

   You can find the list here : https://cspr.live/tools/peers

   Select one peer in the list and take only his IP address.

+  Check that your peer is active by testing the following url in your browser : http://[ip from cspr.live]:7777/rpc

+  If that requests doesnt return something, it means that the peer will not repsond to any RPC commands.
+Select another one and try again.

 * Drop any node on your flow and double-click on it to configure it